pgarba/Hulk/README.md

 Hulk is able to bruteforce missing bytes after a DCA attack on AES with his special ability of AES-NI

 Hulk makes use of the AES-NI extension to bruteforce up to 6 missing bytes of AES.
-If you are lucky to own
-a Threadripper 1950x, Hulk will use 2 AES-NI engines per core which makes the attack really fast.

 # Numbers for AES Decryption - Round 10 Key (average)